warp-ds/tech-docs/docs/collaborate/community/index.md

 We have a small invite only early adopters group that we use to help us test out new concepts, gather ideas and feedback from.
 We meet bi-weekly and expect you to give a few hours a month to this work.
 In return you’ll have a great impact on our roadmap and have a say in most decisions we make for the future of Warp.

 Are you interested in joining the group?
-Send a request
+Send us a message in [#nmp-warp-design-system](https://sch-chat.slack.com/archives/C04P0GYTHPV)